 Lisbon.
-Location Prize.
 Hack: Athos.
 Team: Luis Tonicha + Tiago Dias.
 Bot for shopping assistance.
 Bot sends SMS to mobile.
 Using Carrefour, Matrix and Telestax.

 London.
-Location Prize.
 Hack: Moodlight.
 By Astrid de Gasté, Ryan Lintott, Tomas Zezula, Istvan Hoffer, Jing Chan.
 Sentiment analysis bot connecting to Philips Hue – analyses Matrix/Riot/Slack.

 London.
 Special Matrix Prize.
 Hack: The Hangouts Bridge.
 By Immanuel Baskacran.
 Bridges Riot with Google Hangouts using Matrix.